Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Main Floor.md

 The doors in front of you sud.denly swi�g open, revealing a grand hall filled with the sound of organ music.

 If the characters approach from area K8 and have not yet visited this area, read:

-A set of double doors to the west appears to be, or to lead to, an exit from
+"A set of double doors to the west appears to be, or to lead to, an exit from the castle."

+If the characters enter from either direction, read:

+"Overhead, in the vaulted entry foyer, four statues of dragons glare down, their eyes flickering in the torchlight"